Decorative neutral curve divider

 While OTE focuses on individual performance, it also serves as a powerful indicator of overall team health.
 When a majority of the sales team is hitting or exceeding their OTE, it’s a strong sign that the company’s products, sales process, and market strategy are effective.
 It shows the goals are realistic and the team is equipped to succeed.
 If most reps are struggling, it can signal a deeper issue.
 Companies use this collective data to forecast sales and budget for commissions.
 Consistent OTE attainment across the team is a clear measure of a healthy sales engine and a major factor in improving deal win rates.

-A Look at OTE Across Industries
+How OTE Structures Differ Across Industries

 On-target earnings aren't a one-size-fits-all concept.
 How a company structures its OTE often depends on the industry, its growth stage, and your specific role.
 A fast-growing software startup will approach OTE differently than an established manufacturing firm.
 Understanding these nuances helps you evaluate job offers and set realistic expectations for your potential income.
 Let's look at how OTE is handled in a few key sectors.